apryor6/flaskerize/README.md

 # flaskerize

-Add-on Command line interface (CLI) for Flask for tasks including:
+Build tool Command line interface (CLI) for Flask for tasks including:

     - Generate Flask resources such as Dockerfiles, blueprints, or even entire applications
     - Bundle and serve static web applications such as Angular or React with python APIs through a single, combined Flask app